 To do our part in reducing the spread of COVID-19, Heal the Bay is following guidelines from the Los Angeles County Department of Health and suspending all public programs, including programming at Heal the Bay Aquarium effective immediately.
-Heal the Bay Aquarium is temporarily closed and all Heal the Bay public program activities are suspended through April 30, 2020 or until further notice to accommodate physical distancing and help reduce the transmission of COVID-19.
+Heal the Bay Aquarium is temporarily closed and all Heal the Bay public program activities are suspended until further notice to accommodate physical distancing and help reduce the transmission of COVID-19.
 The health and safety of our supporters, partners, staff, and community-at-large are our top priority.
 We are closely monitoring the COVID-19 situation and will abide by any recommendations from our local health agencies and the WHO.
-We urge you to follow LA’s Safer At Home order at this time to help #FlattenTheCurve and save lives.
+We urge you to follow LA’s Safer At Home and beach closures orders at this time to help #FlattenTheCurve and save lives.

 Suspended public programs include: Speakers Bureau, Beach Cleanups (Nothin’ But Sand, Suits on the Sand & Adopt-A-Beach), Angler Outreach Program, Wednesday Volunteers, Marine Protected Area Watch as well as Heal the Bay Aquarium (Birthday Parties, Field Trips, public hours & special events).

-We plan to re-open our Aquarium to the public on May 1, 2020, and will provide updates as new information becomes available.
+We will provide updates as new information becomes available.
 Our Aquarium staff will remain working at our facility to provide care for the animals and conduct maintenance.
 Heal the Bay staff will work remotely and in the main office during this time.

 For the health and well-being of all, please take proper precautions to limit the spread of illness.
 Please follow these guidelines:

 - Please stay home if you feel sick and/or have a fever, cough or shortness of breath.